hesamjafarian/hesamjafarian.github.io/_pages/about.md

   - /about.html
 ---

-Machine Learning Engineer with over 5 years of extensive experience in research, end-to-end development and deployment of machine learning (Deep Learning and Reinforcement Learning) solutions by means of real and synthetic data generations.
-I bring a  foundation in cloud-based model deployment and autonomous systems designs (autonomous cars) deploying my expertise across various domains, such as communication systems, signal processing, and industrial robotics.
+Data Scientist and Machine Learning Engineer with extensive experience in AI-driven solutions for autonomous systems, specializing in multi-sensor fusion, real-time decision-making, and intelligent navigation for maritime applications.
+Proficient in developing and deploying machine learning models, data pipelines, and ROS2-based systems for autonomous vessels, with a focus on sensor data (LiDAR, radar, GNSS, AIS, camera).
+Skilled in Python, TensorFlow, PyTorch, and real-time data processing, with a strong background in industrial R&D and scientific publishing.
+Passionate about advancing sustainable maritime operations through innovative AI and robotics solutions in a collaborative, multidisciplinary environment.

 ## Fascinating Topics Always Worth Discussing